-Switch to whole grains: Use brown rice and whole-wheat pasta instead of refined or processed grains to fix diabetes-friendly dinners.
-Look for 100% whole wheat flour and breads as well as other grains such as oats and barley.
-You can find convenient products to help you make this switch easier.
+Use brown rice and whole wheat pasta.
+Look for 100% whole wheat flour and breads, as well as other grains such as oats and barley.
+Making the switch can be easy.
 For instance, there's frozen cooked brown rice that you microwave.
-Buy whole-wheat hot dog and hamburger buns, whole-wheat flour tortillas, and whole-grain-blend pasta noodles.
-Another healthy choice is instant oatmeal made with less sugar.

 Fruits like apples, mangoes, plums, kiwis, pears, blackberries, strawberries, raspberries, peaches, citrus fruits, and figs

 Vegetables like artichokes, celery root, sweet potatoes, parsnips, turnips, acorn squash, potatoes with skin, Brussels sprouts, cabbage, broccoli, carrots, cauliflower, asparagus, and beets

 Soluble fiber helps lower the rapid rise in blood sugar that tends to happen after eating carbohydrates.
 A fiber-rich diet also curbs the risk of heart disease, which is higher in people with diabetes.

 3. Replace some carbs with good fat.

 Monounsaturated fats -- nuts, avocado, olive and canola oils -- can help lower blood sugar.
 Add nuts and avocado to salads and entrees.
 Use olive and canola oils to cook dinner dishes.
 Look for products that contain either oil, such as salad dressings, marinades, marinara, and pesto.
 Still, keep portions modest, so you don't get too many calories.

 4. Eat foods that won't spike blood sugar.